president-business-corp/dual-publish/README.md

 - `DOCKER_USERNAME` Docker Hub username
 - `DOCKER_PASSWORD` Docker Hub password
 - `GHCR_PAT` GitHub PAT w/ `write:packages` and `read:packages` scopes only **NOTE** remove the `repo` scope.

+## Pull Requests

+All PRs will have an associated container created and saved to GHCR.
+However this container will not be published to Docker Hub.